wayne1116/LeetCode/Weekly Contest/Weekly Contest(211-220)/Weekly Contest 219/README.md

 Therefore, dp[i][j] represents that the interval between stone i and stone j

 ## 1691.
 Maximum Height by Stacking Cuboids
-To solve this problem, firstly sort individual cuboid, so sides are in increasing order.
+To solve this problem, firstly sort individual cuboid, so sides are in increasing order.<br>
-Secondly sort cuboids again so cuboids[i] may be possible to put on top of cuboids[j] if i < j.
+Secondly sort cuboids again so cuboids[i] may be possible to put on top of cuboids[j] if i < j.<br>
 After that, just use the dynamic programming methods to record the cuboids[i] how height it can be.